shadow431/menuParser/readme.md

         pdf: prints out the data as it is pulled and manaipulated,
         smartsheet: prints the data as it is retrieved, prepared, and submited for/to smartsheet,
         approve: itterates through each component of the menus so you can see if it is parsing right.
+        requests: prints out the response from smartsheet for row inserts

   **smartsheetDown**
       Boolean used to set whether to pull data from smartsheet for processing